 Construction of the A6 to Manchester Airport Relief Road commenced in March 2015 and will last for approximately two and a half years.
-The road is expected to be open in late 2017.
+The road is expected to be open in Spring 2018.
 The construction will include:

 - 10km of new single and dual carriageway;